XanaduAI/strawberryfields/doc/glossary.rst

    device
       Something that can run a well-defined subclass of quantum :term:`programs <program>`.
-      Each :term:`backend` corresponds to one or more devices.
+      The same device can potentially be evaluated on more than one :term:`backend`, and each :term:`backend` can implement one or more devices.
       See: :class:`.DeviceSpecs`

    equivalent circuit